ELIXIR-IIB-training/site/pages/training_courses/2025-12-03-ELIXIR_GOBLET_Train_the_Trainer.md

 ## Contact

-For all kinds of queries, please contact the organiser Anna Marabotti at:[amarabotti@unisa.it](mailto:amarabotti@unisa.it) amarabotti@unisa.it or instructor Allegra Via at [allegra.via@uniroma1.it](mailto:allegra.via@uniroma1.it).
+For all kinds of queries, please contact the organiser Anna Marabotti at:[amarabotti@unisa.it](mailto:amarabotti@unisa.it) or instructor Allegra Via at [allegra.via@uniroma1.it](mailto:allegra.via@uniroma1.it).

 <br>
 <br>